This post contains affiliate links.

 Pablo Escobar.
 Cocaine.
 Drug cartels.
 The next big craft brew scene?

 Colombia is a country of several faces, and its world reputation suffered significantly during the drug wars.
 Unfortunately, many people know it to be a dangerous place.

 However, the Medellin, Colombia that I came to know during my six-month stay couldn’t be further from that perception.

 Finally able to breathe again after years of suffering, Colombia is experiencing a wave a foreign visitors as it has never before seen.

 Although it may not be the first thing that you think about when you think Colombia, it should certainly be on your radar.
-Let’s take a look at what I found in Medellin.
+Let’s take a look at what I found when I started searching for craft beer in Medellin.

 Craft Beer in Medellin: A Scene in its Infancy

 Since I wasn’t old enough to experience the craft beer boom in the United States in the late 1990’s, being in Medellin gave me a taste of what it must have been like when the scene was in its early stages.